HRizwan1/2019-team-06f/reports/sprint-03/report.md

     - Administrator UI needs to be developed and styled HTML + CSS + JQuery
   * Data Encryption at Rest
     - Enable Data Encryption at rest for mariadb
-  * To focus more on responsive design, having the website function properly in multiple form factors, such on mobile, tablet, etc.
+  * To focus more on responsive design, having the website function properly in multiple form factors, such as on mobile, tablet, etc.
-    - include mobile first css which will detect screen size and style our webpage according to device its been used on.
+    - Include mobile first css which will detect screen size and style our webpage according to device it's been used on.
-    - Add JQueries that will assure graet user experience on any screen size.
+    - Add JQueries that will assure a great user experience on any screen size.

 #### Individual Reflections
 **Daniel** -